Can You File an Injury Claim for Environmental Damage?

 Minnesota Versus 3M

-Currently, one of the biggest U.S. environmental lawsuits is occurring in Minnesota.
-The case, Minnesota vs. 3M, alleges environmental damages resulted from the company’s decades-long dumping of pollutants.
+One of the biggest environmental lawsuits in the United States took place in Minnesota in February 2018.
+The case, Minnesota vs. 3M, alleged that environmental damages resulted from the company’s decades-long dumping of pollutants.
 Documents supporting the case claim the company disposed of chemicals used to make Scotchgard fabric protector, which resulted in increased cancer rates in Washington County.

 A Long History of Pollutants

 From 1940 to 2002, 3M manufactured perfluorochemicals (PFCs) to produce Scotchgard, fire-fighting foam, and nonstick cookware.
 In 2004, trace elements of the chemical were discovered in the waterways of Washington County.
-So far, company spending to clean up the county’s water supply is more than $100 million.
-Unfortunately, there are already widespread problems due to the chemical.
+By early 2018, company spending to clean up the county’s water supply was more than $100 million.
+Unfortunately, there were already widespread problems caused by the chemical.

 The company denies allegations that its chemicals have any adverse effects on humans or animals.
 Once 3M began to clean up its pollutants, the state alleged the company had previously researched PFCs and knew the chemicals posed a risk to the population.
 The company claims that when it released the chemicals, its actions were legal.
-Minnesota officials are working to convince the jury that 3M should pay the state $5 billion to help clean up the damage to the environment.
+Minnesota officials tried to convince the jury that 3M should pay the state $5 billion to help clean up the damage to the environment, and the case was eventually settled for $850 million.

 A Landmark Case